ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-device-management.md

 <h1 id="cli-update">Update devices</h1>

-Arm Mbed OS allows you to update your device firmware, enabled by the Pelion Device Management IoT platform.
-Mbed CLI includes features to prepare and ship updates for devices managed through the [Device Management Portal](https://cloud.mbed.com/docs/latest/introduction/index.html).
+Arm Mbed OS allows you to update your device firmware using Pelion Device Management.
+Mbed CLI includes features to prepare and ship updates for devices managed through [Device Management Portal](https://www.pelion.com/docs/device-management/current/introduction/index.html).

 Mbed CLI provides the subcommand `mbed device-management` to manage devices (`mbed dev-mgmt` and `mbed dm` are also available as shorter aliases).
-The remainder of this document uses the `mbed dm` alias for all device management subcommands.
+The remainder of this document uses the `mbed dm` alias for all `device-management` subcommands.
 This document explains the steps to enable and use Device Management with a project.

-<span class="tips">**Tip**: this article is about using device management to update an application on a device in the field.
+<span class="tips">**Tip**: this article is about using Device Management to update an application on a device in the field.
 To update dependencies of an application on your computer, [see `mbed update`](../tools/compile.html#update-programs-and-libraries).</span>

 ## Requirements

 To use the `mbed dm` command to update a device, your device must be running an application with Device Management Client and a supported managed or unmanaged bootloader.

 This command only works for devices running Device Management Client, and the application is combined with a bootloader.
-To test this feature, you can run the [Device Management Client Example](https://github.com/ARMmbed/mbed-cloud-client-example) or [using our tutorials](https://cloud.mbed.com/docs/latest/connecting/device-management-client-tutorials.html) on one of our reference platforms.
+To test this feature, you can run the [Device Management Client Example](https://github.com/ARMmbed/mbed-cloud-client-example) or [using our tutorials](https://www.pelion.com/docs/device-management/current/connecting/device-management-client-tutorials.html) on one of our reference platforms.

 ## Project setup

-Configure your Mbed Cloud SDK API key, target and toolchain.
-[Obtain the API key](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html) from the the Device Management Portal.
+Configure your Device Management SDK API key, target and toolchain.
+[Obtain the API key](https://cloud.mbed.com/docs/latest/integrate-web-app/api-keys.html) from Device Management Portal.

 ```
 $ mbed config -G CLOUD_SDK_API_KEY <API_KEY>